officiallysingh/spring-boot-problem-handler/README.md

 title.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=Some title
 detail.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=Some message details
 ```
-> **This scenario also covers all the exceptions for which advices are not defined**.

 In such cases the **Error key** is derived as fully qualified exception class name.
 But additionally `HttpStatus` need to be specified in `properties` file as it has not been specified anywhere in code because `ControllerAdvice` is not defined,
 if not given even in `properties` file `HttpStatus.INTERNAL_SERVER_ERROR` is taken as default.